swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

   /// After executing `body`, this method rebinds memory back to the original
   /// `Pointee` type.
   ///
-  /// - Note: Only use this method to rebind the pointer's memory to a type
+  /// - Note: Only use this method to rebind the pointer's memory to a type `T`
-  ///   that is layout compatible with the `Pointee` type.
-The stride of the
+  ///   that is layout equivalent with the `Pointee` type, or a type `T` that
+  ///   is an aggregate of `Pointee` instances, or a type `T` such that `Pointee`
+  ///   is an aggregate of `T` instances.
+As such, the stride of the
   ///   temporary type (`T`) may be an integer multiple or a whole fraction
-  ///   of `Pointee`'s stride, for example to point to one element of
+  ///   of `Pointee`'s stride.
-  ///   an aggregate.
   ///   To bind a region of memory to a type that does not match these
-  ///   requirements, convert the pointer to a raw pointer and use the
+  ///   requirements, convert the pointer to a raw pointer and use its
-  ///   `bindMemory(to:)` method.
+  ///   `withMemoryRebound(to:)` method.
   ///   If `T` and `Pointee` have different alignments, this pointer
   ///   must be aligned with the larger of the two alignments.
   ///
   /// - Parameters:
   ///   - type: The type to temporarily bind the memory referenced by this
   ///     pointer.
-The type `T` must be layout compatible
-  ///     with the pointer's `Pointee` type.
+This pointer must be correctly aligned for `type`.
   ///   - count: The number of instances of `T` in the re-bound region.
   ///   - body: A closure that takes a typed pointer to the
   ///     same memory as this pointer, only bound to type `T`.
 The closure's